eggheadio-projects/advanced-javascript-fundamentals-notes/egghead-course-notes/08_javascript-arrow-functions-and-lexical-scoping-this.md

 setInterval(person.getName, 3000)
 ```

-arrow functions don't immediately solve this problem for you.
+Arrow functions don't immediately solve this problem for you.
 The answer lies in Lexical Scope.

 **Lexical scope references author time of our code and not run time and creates a new scope for every function.**